2023 Western & Southern Open – Men's singles

 Novak Djokovic defeated Carlos Alcaraz in the final, 5–7, 7–6^{(9–7)}, 7–6^{(7–4)} to win the men's singles tennis title at the 2023 Cincinnati Masters.
 He saved a championship point en route to his third Cincinnati Masters title and record-extending 39th ATP Tour Masters 1000 title overall; it was his ninth career title won after saving match points during a tournament, and his second time of the year, after Adelaide.
 At 3 hours and 49 minutes, this match was the longest best-of-three-sets ATP Tour final and the longest match in the tournament's history.
 The final was named the ATP's Match of the Year.
-This was the duo’s second time winning the ATP’s Match of the Year, their 2022 Madrid semifinal was the reverse of this final:

 Borna Ćorić was the defending champion, but lost in the second round to Hubert Hurkacz.

 Alcaraz and Djokovic were in contention for the ATP No. 1 singles ranking.
 Alcaraz retained the top ranking by reaching the final.
 This was Djokovic's first tournament in the United States since the 2021 US Open, following the lifting of COVID-19 vaccination requirements for international air travelers in May 2023.